Boggo Road busway station

-Boggo Road busway station is located in Brisbane, Australia serving the suburb of Dutton Park.
-It opened on 3 August 2009, as part of the Eastern Busway from UQ Lakes to Buranda.
+Boggo Road is a busway station operated by Translink on the Eastern Busway.
+It opened in 2009 as Park Road as and serves the Brisbane suburb of Dutton Park.
+It is a ground level station, featuring two side platforms.

 The busway platforms at Boggo Road are numbered 5 and 6 to align with the platforms at the adjacent Boggo Road railway station.
 They will be renumbered to 3 and 4 in 2026 to ensure consistency between above ground rail, below ground rail, and busway platforms.